-Debut works closely with leading UK employers across all industries that run graduate internships.
-With Debut, we’ll guide you through everything you need to know about graduate internships, the top opportunities available now, and how you can land a full-time job.
+Debut works closely with leading UK employers across all industries that run internships.
+With Debut, we’ll guide you through everything you need to know about internships, the top opportunities available now, and how you can land a full-time job.

 Here are some of the main types of internship that you’ll come across.

 A seasonal internship typically runs for around eight to twelve weeks, and can be either part or full-time.

 Summer is by far the most popular season for these types of internships, as they won’t interrupt your university studies – and you’ll get to dip your toe into life at your chosen company, rather than diving in head-first!